AbdulWahab0/Map-Application-log/README.md

 # Simple-FullStack-Map-App 🌐 📍 (See Mockup Below )

-A simple front-end pizza store built using React,I did this project to get more comfortable with React,Node js,MongoDB

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FAbdulWahab0%2FMap-Application-log&count_bg=%2379C83D&title_bg=%23555555&icon=expo.svg&icon_color=%23E7E7E7&title=HITCount&edge_flat=false)](https://hits.seeyoufarm.com)

 This is a boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.